 - Submit a maximum of one application per year.

 Applications are due December 1, and must be submitted through the CGS portal.
 The application usually becomes available near the end of September.
 Contact the Research Office for more details.
-Click here to view the 2016 CGS Presentation with instructions and tips on how to apply.

 For other graduate scholarships, please visit Redeemer’s Financial Aid website, or the Financial Aid websites at your prospective graduate schools.